whg-training/statistics-course/Introduction_to_GWAS/practicals/meta-analysis_and_fine-mapping_practical/Fine-mapping.md

     Error : No flags detected!

-For ease of use, let's copy the finemap executable into this directory:
+For ease of use, I suggest to copy the finemap executable into the current directory:
 ```
 cp /path/to/finemap_v[version]/finemap_v[version] ./finemap
 ```

-Running finemap's is hopefully now easy:
+Running FINEMAP is hopefully now easy:
 ```
 $ ./finemap --sss --in-files finemap.master
 ```